 This directorate contains the National Assessments Bureau, New Zealand’s primary intelligence assessment agency, and the Intelligence Coordination Unit.

-The Director of Intelligence and Assessments is Cecile Hillyer.
+The Director of Intelligence and Assessments (acting) is Anthony Smith.

 A crucial part of any country's national security system is its ability to make sense of the global environment.